Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Effective Hamiltonian approach to kinetic Ising models

 For brevity, the set of $ N $ Ising spins $\sigma_i=\pm1$, $i = 1,N$, will be denoted as $ \pmb{\sigma}=\{\sigma_i\}$.
-In the stochastic approach to non-equilibrium kinetics the statistical properties of an out of equilibrium system can be described by the time-dependent NPD $P(\pmb{\sigma},t)$ which satisfies the ME \cite{van1992stochastic}
+In the stochastic approach to nonequilibrium kinetics the statistical properties of an out of equilibrium system can be described by the time-dependent NPD $P(\pmb{\sigma},t)$ which satisfies ME \cite{van1992stochastic}

-Here and in the following by subscript $t$ we will denote the partial time derivative; the transition rates $ r $ in the kinetic Ising models will be chosen according to Refs.\ \cite{glauber,kawasaki} as
+Here and in the following by subscript $t$ we will denote the partial time derivative; the transition rates $ r $ in the kinetic IM will be chosen according to Refs.\ \cite{glauber,kawasaki} (the ``soft'' Glauber dynamics \cite{soft-dynamics} can be treated similarly with minor modifications)

-where $1/\tau_0$ is the rate of transition $\pmb{\sigma}\to\pmb{\sigma}^\prime$ and the dimensionless Hamiltonian ${\cal H}^0$ is assumed to include the Boltzmann factor $\beta=1/k_BT$ as one of the parameters. ${\cal H}^0$ may depend on time which is necessary, for example, in modeling hysteretic phenomena \cite{chakrabarti_dynamic_1999}.
+where $1/\tau_0$ is the rate of transition $\pmb{\sigma}\to\pmb{\sigma}^\prime$ and the dimensionless Hamiltonian ${\cal H}^0$ is assumed to include the factor $\beta=1/k_BT$ as a parameter. ${\cal H}^0$ may depend on time which is necessary, for example, in modeling the hysteresis \cite{tome_dynamic_1990,chakrabarti_dynamic_1999,zhu_hysteresis_2004}.
 The dependence of the Hamiltonian on $\pmb{\sigma}$ can be arbitrary but in this study we will assume that ${\cal H}^0$ is an extensive quantity, that is, it scales linearly with the system size $N$ \cite{Huang_1987}.
 In this case the exponential functions in Eq.\ (\ref{rss'}) scale with $N$ as

-where $u^0=O(1)$ is the Hamiltonian density.
+where $u^0=O(1)$ is the Hamiltonian density per spin.
 The exponential behavior in Eq.\ (\ref{u0}) may hinder numerical solution of ME (\ref{ME}) because the terms on the right hand side (rhs) of Eq.\ (\ref{rss'}) will suffer from the problem of numerical over- and underflow at sufficiently large $N$.
 However, when the transition $\pmb{\sigma}\to\pmb{\sigma}^\prime$ is local, this difficulty is easily overcome.
 Multiplying the numerator and denominator in Eq.\ (\ref{rss'}) by $\exp\{\tfrac{1}{2}[{\cal H}^0(\pmb{\sigma},t) +{\cal H}^0(\pmb{\sigma}^\prime,t)]\}$ one arrives at

 where